seanox/aspect-js/manual/en/expression.md

 ### Value-Expression

-Value represents the value of an object property or variable.
-Anything that is not a literal and keyword is potentially a value.
-Values refer to variables or object properties.
-With object properties, the reference is directly to the property or, if available, to a corresponding getter (get method).
+Anything that is not a literal and keyword is potentially a Value.
+Values represents the value of an object property or a variable.
+In the case of object properties, this is referred to directly or, if available, to a corresponding getter (get method).

 ```
 {{Example.object.field}}